 Community of practice on Socio-Emotional Learning

-Global Schools Forum in collaboration with Labhya is launching a Community of Practice dedicated to Socio-Emotional Learning (SEL).
+Global Schools Forum in collaboration with Labhya has launched a Community of Practice dedicated to Socio-Emotional Learning (SEL).
 This practitioner-led community will move from foundational design to advanced implementation through three action-oriented sprints.
 We will build a shared repository of effective frameworks and tools, address the critical human element of teacher enablement, and tackle the challenge of measuring impact while scaling with quality.
-Starting with Sprint 1: SEL Design & Engagement in January, we will focus on age-specific strategies from Early Childhood through Adolescence.
-Join us to move beyond theory, co-create practical resources, and align on the practices that truly build resilient, thriving learners.
-Be part of a community turning local SEL insights into collective, scalable impact.

 Event details